 U.S. Congressman Tim Walz is currently serving his sixth term representing Minnesota’s First Congressional District.
 The First Congressional District spans the southern part of Minnesota – from the South Dakota border in the west to the Wisconsin border in the east.

-Walz proudly serves the people of southern Minnesota on three committees in the United States House of Representatives: Agriculture, Armed Services, and Veterans' Affairs.
-He is the ranking member of the Agriculture Subcommittee on General Farm Commodities and Risk Management.
+Walz proudly serves the people of southern Minnesota on two committees in the United States House of Representatives.
+He is the Ranking Member on Veterans' Affairs and serves on the Agriculture Committee.
 He also is one of nine House Members to serve on the Congressional-Executive Commission on China.
-Walz serves as co-chair of the Congressional Sportsmen’s Caucus, and has leadership posts with the National Guard and Reserve Caucus and the Congressional Veterans Jobs Caucus.
+Walz has leadership posts with the National Guard and Reserve Caucus and the Congressional Veterans Jobs Caucus.

 Tim Walz was born in West Point, Nebraska and is the son of a public school administrator and community activist.
 As a child, Tim’s parents instilled in him the values of hard work and community service.

 Walz enlisted in the Army National Guard at the young age of 17, and retired 24 years later as Command Sergeant Major.
 Before retiring, Walz served overseas with his battalion in support of Operation Enduring Freedom.
 Walz is the highest ranking enlisted soldier ever to serve in Congress.